Although the first withdrawn of the class took place in 1960 many remained in service for a few more years with the last withdrawal being in 1966.

 The locomotive will originally run with the tender from 3814 until it has its own new built tender.

 In June 2018 the locomotive was moved from Llangollen to Tyseley so that its boiler could be fitted.
+In December 2018 the boiler was lowered onto the frames for a trial fitting.

 Once operational the locomotive is likely to not venture away from the Llangollen Railway for the first year whilst any issues are sorted out.